Bottle design testing and damage prevention using MMAAZZ™ smart sensors at leading wine producer.

 Quality rejects from label tearing and aesthetic damage as well as waste from equipment testing were previously thought to be an unavoidable cost of business.
 These areas were identified as an opportunity for improvement but ownership and management lacked accurate data to take corrective action.

-ShockQC and PressureQC sensor systems were deployed as a pilot to collect data directly from the line to identify areas of improvement that would yield highest ROI.
+ShockQC and PressureQC sensor systems were deployed to collect data directly from the line to identify areas of improvement that would yield highest ROI.

 ShockQC is a smart replica of glass containers, cans or other fragile containers to measure IPS and G-Force to identify the root cause of damage with 99% repeatability.
 Location tracking with wireless Bluetooth beacons pinpoint the origin of damage and opportunities for improvement.